syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Hyperlinks.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Hyperlinks/Add-hyperlink-to-PowerPoint-text).

 ## Add hyperlink to picture

 You can add the email link to the shape or text on a PowerPoint slide.
 The following code example demonstrates how to add an email hyperlink to the picture.